Nike Miler Review

 Sun protection is an important quality to think about, and if you're wearing a t-shirt as opposed to a tank top in the heat, you probably agree with us.
 We are satisfied with the coverage provided by the sleeves and crewneck cut, but the mesh panel on the back is pretty large, and you may want to keep in mind that more sun will be able to get through that fabric.
 There is no UPF rating for this shirt, but standard polyester fabric has a UPF of 15 — this one just hasn't been specifically tested for it.

 When looking at versatility, this shirt has a few pros and a few cons.
 Purely stylistically, it certainly fits in a lot of settings — the gym, road running, trails, and daily life.
 Also, because of its breathability and drying speed, we think it can be a good backcountry performer for day hiking or running.
 However, the location of the seams along the top of the shoulders may prevent you from wanting to take this on longer excursions like backpacking trips.
 Many of us dabble in a variety of sports, and this isn't a shirt we'd use for rock climbing or layering for snow sports.
 The shorter front hem that we like for running wouldn't stay put under a harness, and the mesh won't be helpful in the winter.

 This shirt is a good value, especially when taking into consideration that its popularity means you'll often be able to find it on sale.
 It's comfortable, stylish, and keeps you cool for its main purpose — running.
 We think you'll enjoy this shirt from spring to fall and find that it meets most of your performance needs.

-The Nike Miler wins our Best Buy Award this season for its consistent scores across all of our metrics and its reasonable price.
+The Nike Miler has consistent scores across all of our metrics and it's a reasonable price.
 When you're not looking to shell out a ton of money, but still need high performance, this is the one we recommend.